CTH-Controls-Inc/dev-test-exercise/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Additionally this project does not need the node_module as we are runni8ng container
+Additionally this project does not need the node_module as we are running container